hawk/lux/doc/lux.md

 shell.
 The **stdout** and **stderr** streams of the shell are combined to one single output stream.
-A Lux script can start and control many concurrent shells, but at any time point only one is the active shell which can evaluate new Lux statements.
+A Lux script can start and control many concurrent shells, but at any time point only one is the active shell which can evaulate new Lux statements.

 It is possible to reference **variables** in the `send`, `expect`, `my`, `local`, `global` and `config` statements, using the standard